Southern Copper Corporation

 Cash vs Debt

 On the balance sheet, SCCO has $5.35B in cash with $7.40B in obligations.
 The ability to service this debt comfortably depends on continued operational cash generation.
-The company generates $4.26B in free cash flow annually, which funds everything from R&D to shareholder returns without needing external financing.
-Return on equity stands at 46.3%, which is exceptionally high for the sector.
-ROE measures how effectively a company uses shareholder capital to generate profits.
+Free cash flow comes in at $4.26B, providing flexibility for reinvestment, buybacks, or dividends.
+Consistent free cash flow generation is often considered a sign of operational health.
+ROE of 46.3% points to exceptionally high capital efficiency, indicating how much profit the company produces per dollar of shareholder equity.
 Return on assets of 23.8% further supports the picture of efficient asset utilization.
 Revenue has been uneven over recent years, ranging from $10.93B to $13.42B.

 As with any equity investment, SCCO carries market risk, sector-specific risk, and company-specific risk that investors should evaluate in the context of their own portfolios.
-No single metric tells the full story.
-Reviewing SCCO's risk profile alongside its fundamentals and technical indicators provides a more complete picture.
+It is important to consider these factors alongside broader market conditions and individual financial goals when reviewing SCCO.